cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 <HighlightBox type="info">

 Could an AI player and the blockchain mix together?
 If _the AI_ has access to a private key that lets it send transactions, it would be a bona fide player.
 This could be implemented with backend scripts running on a server.
-See [Checkers backend scripts](./server-side.md) for an example of backend scripts with a different purpose.
+See [Checkers backend scripts](./server-side.md) for an example of backend scripts for a different use-case.

 </HighlightBox>